runtimeverification/verified-smart-contracts/erc20/hobby/README.md

     Note that the above complement, combined with the value range condition, implies `VALUE ==Int 0`.

+The full changes made in ERC20-EVM are shown in [here] and [here].
+The specifications of other functions except `transfer` and `transferFrom` are the same as the original ERC20-EVM.

 We took the modified [ERC20-EVM] specification and instantiated it with the [program-specific parameters] shown below.

 ```